flowplayer/apple-sdk-releases/README.md

 | **Dependencies and versions** | Google IMA SDK iOS 3.8.5 (exact version) <br/> Google IMA SDK tvOS 4.19.1 (exact version) |
 | **Software requirements** | [Xcode 14.2](https://developer.apple.com/download/all/?q=xcode%2014.2) (includes Swift 5.7) <br /> [Git](https://git-scm.com/downloads) <br/> [Flowplayer OVP](https://app.flowplayer.com/) <br /> [Wowza Video](https://auth.wowza.com/login?onsuccess=https://video.wowza.com/en/manage) |

-## Add the iOS SDK to your project
+## Add the SDK to your project

-Once you've met all prerequisites, you can add the Wowza Flowplayer iOS SDK to your project and start developing.
+Once you've met all prerequisites, you can add the Wowza Flowplayer Apple SDK to your project and start developing.
 Install the SDK using the methods described in this section.
 The compiled framework and our example applications are available in this repository.

 ### Swift Package Manager

-You can integrate the Wowza Flowplayer iOS SDK from Xcode using Swift Package Manager.
+You can integrate the Wowza Flowplayer Apple SDK from Xcode using Swift Package Manager.
 To accomplish this task in Xcode, you need a personal access token in GitHub.
 You should also add your GitHub source control account from the Xcode menu, under **Settings > Accounts**.

 1. With your Xcode project open, go to **File > Add Packages**.
 2. Select **GitHub** from **Source Control Accounts**.